 If you often entertain, a butler’s pantry will provide the storage and elegant location to stage your meals to present a grand dinnertime entrance.
 A butler’s pantry is primarily matched to your kitchen with countertops and cabinetry and is a place to hold your linens, good silverware, and best china.
 It is also where you would set up your food presentations to wow your guests to enter with each course.

 A scullery is as opulent as a butler’s pantry is useful.
-A scullery is primarily a staging area for anything you do not want to be displayed, especially dirty dishes.
+A scullery or Messy Kitchen is primarily a staging area for anything you do not want to be displayed, especially dirty dishes.
 As you may know, a scullery maid’s job is similar to a modern-day dishwasher.
-The scullery, named after its maid, is where the dirty dishes would be, and used trays, partially eaten cakes, etc. A scullery is to store everything the butler’s pantry does not so the actual kitchen can remain spotless for your guests
+The scullery, named after its maid, is where the dirty dishes would be, and used trays, partially eaten cakes, etc. A scullery is to store everything the butler’s pantry does not so the actual kitchen can remain spotless for your guests.

 If you love to entertain, your luxury home is sure to be a neighborhood favorite if your entertaining spaces are well thought out.